chrislattman/blogging-project/docs/docker/README.md

     docker tag image-name <docker-hub-username>/<docker-hub-repository-name>:<version>
     ```
     This will tag the image you just built in a format that is acceptable to Docker Hub.
+    - You could have also just built the image by specifying the image name as `<docker-hub-username>/<docker-hub-repository-name>:<version>`
 1. Push the image by running
     ```
     docker push <docker-hub-username>/<docker-hub-repository-name>:<version>